B2B LinkedIn Content Strategy: Brand-Centric Authority First Framework

 • Example: “When we first launched our product, we thought we had it all figured out—until we missed a key customer pain point.
 Here’s how we pivoted and turned things around.”

-• Share stories that evoke emotion, whether it’s excitement, frustration, or inspiration.
+• Connect Emotionally: Share stories that evoke emotion, whether it’s excitement, frustration, or inspiration.
 Emotional content tends to perform better in terms of engagement.

 • Example: “I once worked with a client who struggled with project deadlines—until we implemented a simple workflow system that changed everything.”